-1. On the DataScience.com Platform, click on your avatar in the upper right-hand corner, click Settings, and navigate to the Git Integrations tab.
+- 1. On the DataScience.com Platform, visit Settings > Git Integrations. - 2.
+Click Add Credentials and search for providers registered by your Administrator.

-- 2. Click Add Authentication and search for providers registered by your Administrator. - 3.
-Complete the form with your Git provider account information.
+3. Complete the form with your Git provider account information.

 Your registered Git connections appear on this Git Integrations page.
-From this list, you can edit connections via the button on the right.
-To remove a connection from the list, hover over that connection and a Remove option will appear.
+From this list, you can edit and remove connections.

-Disconnecting from your provider means that the Platform will clear out your authentication information (tokens, passwords, etc.) from its secure storage.
+Disconnecting from this menu means that the Platform will clear out your authentication information (tokens, passwords, etc.) from its secure storage.
 Removing your your authentication won't cause anything to be lost on the Platform, but you will no longer be able to see files or launch analyses in your projects that were connected with that Git provider.